HR Update

 Qualifying for the PSLF depends on what kind of loans you have.
 The temporary waiver allows more people to qualify for loan forgiveness.

-If the session you’d like to attend is full, you can schedule an individual consultation with LSS to discuss your situation.
+You can schedule an individual consultation with LSS to discuss your situation.

 Who should I contact to get my PSLF form signed?

 Send your form via email to ohr@umn.edu to request a signature for the employer verification section.
-Don't include your Social Security number on the form.
+Information to include:

 I have more questions.
 Who can I contact?